snoop2head/spinoff_hunter_kor/README.md

 - [x] Get the most recent file
-- [ ] Upload csv file to Google Spreadsheet since csv -> xlsx doesn't support Korean language 😭 ~~- [ ] Github Action for push~~
+- [ ] Upload csv file to Google Spreadsheet since csv -> xlsx doesn't support Korean language 😭
-* Github Action is unnecassary, since I have to manually fetch financial information in the first place && command is simple to run